-Students in online classes complete almost all aspects of coursework via Moodle, the course management software utilized by BRTC, from the convenience of their own home.
+Students in online classes complete almost all aspects of coursework via Moodle, the course management system utilized by BRTC, from the convenience of their own home.
 Students complete coursework following a schedule created by their instructor and may never physically see their instructor.
 Though online students do not meet with an instructor in a traditional classroom, most instructors are available by appointment, by email, and by phone.

-Students must remember that, even though classes are held online, students will have a certain number of hours of online coursework required each week.
+Students must remember that even though classes are held online, they will have a certain number of online coursework hours required each week.
 For example, online courses that are worth three credit hours will require students to work for a minimum of three hours a week online.
-Additional time may be spent in the online class in order to complete homework, assigned reading, and other study needs.
+Additional time may be spent in the class in order to complete homework, assigned reading, and other study.